Why Is The Rapid Creek Watershed Important?

 Using the water source for Rapid City and Ellsworth Air Force Base for gold mining doesn’t make sense.
-Toxic mining spills could destroy the area’s tourism and outdoor recreation economy and make local water undrinkable.
+Toxic mining spills could destroy the area’s tourism, agriculture, and outdoor recreation economy and make local water undrinkable.
 Keeping the Rapid Creek watershed for its current major use, outdoor recreation, makes sense.
 If we’re going to create a recreation area and stop mining in the Rapid Creek watershed, now is the time to act.

 It will take everyone raising their voices to protect our

 “Most Endangered River” and our outdoor recreation opportunities.

 WE'RE ALL IN THE SAME BOAT WHEN IT COMES TO CLEAN WATER!

 ECONOMICS OF RAPID CITY, PENNINGTON COUNTY, OUTDOOR RECREATION, AND GOLD MINING.

 Mineral Mountain Resources (yellow) has claims on approximately 7500 acres.
 F3 Gold (red) has almost 2500 claims.